Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 }
 ```

 This model was initially designed assuming products were ordered as-is without customizations.
 However, after feedback, they realized they needed to track special order details.
-It does not make sense to update all cart items with this feature, so adding a schema version field to the cart can be used to distinguish schema changes.
+It does not make sense to update all cart items with this feature, so adding a schema version property to the cart can be used to distinguish schema changes.
 The changes in the document would be handled at the application level.

 This could be the updated class with schema versioning: